 In-Flight Wi-Fi Credits

-Southwest provides you with 365 in-flight wi-fi credits per year with the Performance Card.
+Southwest provides cardholders with 365 in-flight wi-fi credits per year with the Performance Card.
 These credits are valued at $8 each.
 That’s one credit per day for every day of the year (except for leap years).

 Chase Ink Business Preferred

 The Chase Ink Business Preferred is the most comparable card to the Southwest Performance.
 Moreover, it’s a better option for business travelers who are not loyal to a certain airline or hotel.
 Chase Ultimate Rewards (UR) points that it earns can be transferred to Southwest.
+This card also has a $95 annual fee (NOT waived the first year), which is roughly half that of the Southwest Card.

 The Ink Business Preferred earns one UR point on non-bonus spend and 3x UR points on the following categories: